Interdisciplinary Students: Earn a Graduate Certificate during your Northeastern Master’s program

 Are you fascinated by business strategy as it relates to the healthcare industry?
 Are you looking to learn more about the principles of health organization management?

 If you have chosen to pursue a non-business master’s degree at Northeastern, there is an opportunity to incorporate business education into your graduate studies.
 Interdisciplinary student status allows you to pursue your business interests, add new skills to your resume, and earn another credential—all without adding any additional credits to your graduate course load.
-Graduate degree students pursuing a Master of Science in Public Health and in good academic standing may pursue a Graduate Certificate in Healthcare Administration and Policy during their studies.
+Graduate degree students pursuing a Master of Science in Public Health and in good academic standing may pursue a Graduate Certificate in Business Management for Healthcare during their studies.
 All that is required is a simple, one-page form.

 Diversifying Your Northeastern Education